Sudeva Delhi FC

-Sudeva Delhi Football Club is an Indian professional football club based in Delhi, that competes in I-League, the second tier of Indian football league system.
-Founded as Sudeva Moonlight FC in 2014, the club is affiliated with Football Delhi, and also participate in Delhi Premier League.
-Sudeva joined I-League in the 2020–21 season and became the first club from the capital to do so.
+Sudeva Delhi Football Club is an Indian professional football club based in Delhi.
+The club competed in the I-League 2, the third tier of the Indian football league system, after getting relegated from the second tier I-League in 2022–23.
+It currently competes in the Delhi Premier League.

+Founded as Sudeva Moonlight FC in 2014, and affiliated with Football Delhi (FD).
+They joined I-League in 2020–21 season and became the first club from the capital city to do so.
+Paul Williams, local English publican, has brought a 20% stake in the club.

 History

 The beginning

-Sudeva is an organization which was started in 2014 by two young entrepreneurs, Anuj Gupta, a solicitor in England and Vijay Hakari, an environmentalist, sharing a common passion for raising the standards of football training in the country.
+Sudeva as a sporting organization, was incorporated in 2014 in Delhi by two young entrepreneurs, Anuj Gupta, a solicitor in England and Vijay Hakari, an environmentalist, sharing a common passion for raising the standards of football training in the country.
 The organization runs grassroots programs for potential talent, starting from the age of 9, right up to the senior level.

 As Sudeva Moonlight

-In 2016, Sudeva acquired Moonlight FC, a Delhi-based club playing in the DSA Senior Division (now known as Football Delhi Senior Division League), and having won the league twice in 1985 and 1990.
+In 2016, Sudeva acquired "Moonlight Football Club", a Delhi-based club that appeared in DSA Senior Division (now known as Football Delhi Senior Division League) and DCM Trophy, having clinched league title twice in 1985 and 1990 (alongside runner-up finishes in 1988 and 1999).
 The club had submitted its bid in 2016 to center into the I-League, but it eventually failed through.
 Sudeva Moonlight debuted in I-League 2nd Division during the 2016–17 season, and appointed Carlton Chapman as head coach.
 In 2018, Sudeva acquired Sudeva Olimpic Residential Academy, a club that currently competes in the Spanish Tercera Division, and became the first club in the history of Indian football to acquire a European club.

-In 2018, they participated in J&K Invitational Cup.
+In 2018, they participated in J&K Invitational Cup in Srinagar.
+In that edition, they ended their campaign reaching semi-finals.

 As Sudeva Delhi

 In June 2020, All India Football Federation (AIFF) invited bids for a new team to join the I-League.
 Sudeva was one of three football clubs that submitted the bid documents and on August 12, 2020, AIFF announced that Sudeva would take part in the 2020–21 I-League season, after winning the bid for direct entry.
+Thus the club became first Delhi-based team to compete in the I-League.

 Sudeva Delhi was launched by Delhi Deputy Chief Minister Manish Sisodia on November 27, 2020.
 Ahead of the 2020–21 I-League season, Sudeva Delhi appointed Chencho Dorji as their head coach.
 Dorji is the first Bhutanese coach at the helm of any club in the history of the I-League.